 Spencer also streamlined recording the information from a walkthrough.
 Rules for Recording the Information from the Walkthrough:

-- If a particular action sequence has a plausible story then nothing is recorded.
+- If a particular action sequence has a plausible story or explanation then nothing is recorded.

 - Sometimes a plausible story cannot be told because the UI assumes knowledge that the user might not have.
 Then evaluators record the user’s failure and lack of knowledge.
 For example: “Users might not click the ellipsis button to modify the list, because they might not know that they can modify the list.”